 Also, it is not the intent of the author to address whether or not a couple (opposite sex or same sex) is married.
 The validity of a marriage, whether ceremonial, informal or common law (yes, some community property states recognize common law/informal marriages), is typically a matter of the law of the state where the couple is domiciled, but the state of domicile usually recognizes a marriage as valid, if valid where the ceremony was performed or where the couple was domiciled when married.
 Similarly, this paper does not address whether domestic partners or parties to a civil union (or any other similar relationship) assume or should assume the status of "married" for marital property purposes.
 Again, that determination is a matter of a particular state's law.
+Accordingly, this paper assumes that the couple in question has the status of a married couple under applicable state law, generally the law of the couple's domicile.
+If the spouses have different domiciles, the interests of the spouses are typically determined by the law of the state which has the most significant relationship to the spouses and the property.
+The IRM points out that earned wages by a spouse domiciled in a community property state would be community property, but the earned wages by the spouse domiciled in a common law state would not.
+See IRM at 25.18.1.3.b and IRM at 25.18.1.3.1.

-Accordingly, this paper assumes that the couple in question has the status of a married couple under applicable state law.
-For discussion purposes, terms like "spouse" and "marriage" are used to refer to an individual who has that status for marital property purposes, and the relationship resulting from that status.
+For discussion purposes, terms like "spouse" and "marriage" are used to refer to an individual who has that status under state law for marital property purposes, and the relationship resulting from that status.